-Next, all the information gathered by using this equipment should be made available to your entire enterprise—especially the accounting and inventory management data.
+Next, all information gathered by using this equipment should be made available to your entire enterprise—especially the accounting and inventory management data.

 The vendor you choose should be dedicated to serving the changing needs of the warehousing and logistics industry and be committed to upgrading and improving the product.

 Finally, think about costs.
 There isn’t much sense in investing in a new WMS software if you’re not making a return on that investment.
-Get a full understanding of the costs with each option by asking questions like:
+Get a full understanding of the operating costs with each option by asking questions like: